mattermost/mattermost-developer-documentation/site/content/extend/plugins/overview/_index.md

 weight: 1
 ---

 Plugins are defined by a manifest file and contain at least a server or web app component, or both.

-The [sample plugin](https://github.com/mattermost/mattermost-plugin-sample) is a starting point and illustrates the different components of a Mattermost plugin.
-A more detailed example is the [demo plugin](https://github.com/mattermost/mattermost-plugin-demo), which showcases many of the features of plugins.
+The [Sample Plugin](https://github.com/mattermost/mattermost-plugin-sample) is a starting point and illustrates the different components of a Mattermost plugin.

+A more detailed example is the [Demo Plugin](https://github.com/mattermost/mattermost-plugin-demo), which showcases many of the features of plugins.

 ### Manifest
 The plugin manifest provides required metadata about the plugin, such as name and ID.
 It is defined in JSON or YAML.
 This is `plugin.json` in both the [sample](https://github.com/mattermost/mattermost-plugin-sample/blob/master/plugin.json) and [demo](https://github.com/mattermost/mattermost-plugin-demo/blob/master/plugin.json) plugins.